Passports for Minor Children

 Section 236 of the Admiral James W. Nance and Meg Donovan Foreign Relations Authorization Act requires that both parents execute a passport application on behalf of a minor under age 16; or, if only one parent executes the application, such parent must establish his or her custodial status or have the other non-applying parent's written consent and a statement indicating that exigent or special circumstances apply.

 The written Statement of Consent — form DS-3053 (PDF 29KB) — from the non-applying parent and the statement indicating the exigent or special circumstances why he or she cannot sign in person must be signed and notarized.
-The exigent or special circumstances can also be explained on the notarized Form DS-3053 (PDF 29KB) and parents may attach additional pages if necessary.
+The exigent or special circumstances should be explained on the notarized Form DS-5525 (PDF 41KB) and parents may attach additional pages if necessary.

 Statements notarized by foreign officials will be accepted but must be in English.
 The written statements are an integral part of the passport application and become part of the passport file.